kdszafranski/fallback-cpp-dx-game/docs/code-setup.md

 ## Install DX9 SDK

 DX9 is quite old but still works well with Win32.
-To get the SDK, you'll need to find and install the `Microsoft DirectX SDK (June 2010)`.
+To get the SDK, you'll need to [install the Microsoft DirectX SDK (June 2010) release](https://www.microsoft.com/en-us/download/details.aspx?id=6812).

 Once installed, you need to update the C/C++ Include and Library directories to make sure you're including the parts of the SDK you need.